Wade Robson: Early career

 Robson was in a talent troupe called Johnny Young's Talent School, and the group did 14 shows a week, usually at venues like shopping malls.
 When he was nine, Robson moved to the United States with his mother and sister.
 Michael Jackson assisted them in the move and recruited Robson to appear in three music videos: "Black or White", "Jam", and "Heal the World".

 At the age of 11, Robson had an agent.
 Along with friend DeWayne Turrentine, he formed the hip-hop duo Quo and by the end of the year released an album on Jackson's MJJ Music label through Epic/SME Records.
 The following year, he was teaching dance classes in Hollywood.
 He formed a troupe of dancing children, which performed internationally.
 He received his first choreography job for the R&B group Immature at 14.
 The job led to others for artists such as Britney Spears.
 Clients were sometimes reluctant to take direction from Robson, a self-described "skinny little white kid".
 When Spears first interviewed Robson to choreograph her tour, she exclaimed, "He's a friggin' baby!"; she had expected him to be in his 30s or 40s.

-During the late 1990s, while still a teenager, Robson choreographed Spears's Pepsi commercials, including one which aired during the 2001 Super Bowl.
-He choreographed the performance by NSYNC and Spears at the 1999 Video Music Awards and he co-directed Spears's 1999–2000 world tours as well as NSYNC's 2000 No Strings Attached Tour.
+During the late 1990s, while still a teenager, Robson choreographed Spears's Pepsi commercials, including one which aired during Super Bowl 35.
+He choreographed the performance by NSYNC and Spears at the 1999 MTV Video Music Awards and he co-directed Spears's 1999–2000 world tours as well as NSYNC's 2000 No Strings Attached Tour.
 In 2001, he choreographed Spears' I'm a Slave 4 U video and was choreographer and director of NSYNC's 2001 PopOdyssey Tour.
-In the NSYNC music video "Pop", Robson had to fill in for NSYNC member Joey Fatone during several of the dance sequences because of an injury that Fatone sustained at an NSYNC concert the night before the video shoot.
+In the NSYNC music video "Pop", Robson had to fill in for NSYNC member Joey Fatone during several of the dance sequences because of an injury that Fatone sustained at an NSYNC concert rehearsal the night before the video shoot.
 That same year, he directed Spears's Dream Within a Dream Tour.

 Robson and NSYNC's Justin Timberlake partnered in 2001, co-writing the hit singles "Pop", "Gone", and "See Right Through You" on NSYNC's final album Celebrity.
 Robson had initially written "Celebrity" for his own album, but was persuaded to let NSYNC record it instead.
 They also co-wrote Britney Spears' "What It's Like to Be Me", on which Timberlake sang backing vocals.
 The song's copyright is held jointly by Robson's and Timberlake's respective companies, WaJeRo Sound and Tennman Tunes.